Montreal Economic Institute: History

-The MEI was incorporated in July 1987, after being created by a group of Québec intellectuals and businessmen as the continuation of the Institut économique de Paris à Montréal (which was directed by economists Pierre Lemieux).
-MEI's activities soared in the late 1990s with the nomination of Michel Kelly-Gagnon as executive director.
-Several members of its board of directors and many of its fellows play a significant role in Quebec's economy as entrepreneurs or intellectuals.
+The MEI was incorporated in July 1987, after being created by a group of Québec intellectuals and businessmen as the continuation of the Institut économique de Paris à Montréal by co-founder economist Pierre Lemieux.

+In 1995, in Saint-Eustache Quebec, Michel Kelly-Gagnon met with four friends Éric Duhaime, Martin Masse, Lemieux and Pierre Desrochers, a professor of geography at the University of Toronto Mississauga.
+These five friends agreed on three priorities to advance the libertarian movement in Quebec: to revive the MEI, create Les amis de la liberté (Friends of Liberty), an association serving as a meeting place and to present conferences and to found a magazine which would be Le Québécois Libre.

+Kelly-Gagnon alongside Adrien D. Pouliot, who also served as president of MEI and leader of Conservative Party of Quebec from 2013-2020, helped relaunch it in 1998.
+MEI's activities soared in the late 1990s with the nomination of Kelly-Gagnon as executive director.
+Kelly-Gagnon served from 1999 to 2006 and from 2009 to 2023 after a brief stint as head of the Quebec Employers Council.

 Maxime Bernier served as its vice president, from May to November 2005, before he became federal Minister of Industry.
 Bernier explained that his role at the Institute was mainly fundraising and act as an advisor to Kelly Gagnon.
+MEI is where Bernier met Masse, who worked at MEI while editing Le Québécois Libre.
+Masse later became an political advisor to Bernier and co-founded the People's Party of Canada with him.'
+Duhamie, who later co-founded Réseau Liberté-Québec and currently is the leader of Conservative Party of Quebec, also worked there.'

+Several members of its board of directors and many of its fellows play a significant role in Quebec's economy as entrepreneurs or intellectuals.
 Tasha Kheiriddin also briefly occupied this position from March to September 2006, before moving to the Quebec branch of the Fraser Institute.
 From February 2007 to October 2009, the vice president was Marcel Boyer, professor of economics at the University of Montreal.
 The vice president is currently Jasmin Guénette, former director of public affairs who came back after spending two years at the Institute for Humane Studies in Virginia.

 Paul Muller was president of the MEI from 2006 to 2012 and former policy adviser to leader of Action démocratique du Québec, Mario Dumont.

 During 2012 Quebec student protests, the MEI's office was damaged by militants who disapproved of their positions.
 The MEI recruited Joe Oliver, the former Minister of Finance in Stephen Harper's Conservative Party of Canada government, as a 'Distinguished Senior Fellow' in 2016.

-Youri Chassin, the MEI's research director from 2012 to 2017, was elected as MNA for Saint-Jérôme.
+Youri Chassin, the MEI's research director from 2012 to 2017, was elected as MNA for Saint-Jérôme for the CAQ.
+Pascale Déry, who worked for MEI became minister of higher education in 2023.
+In 2026, Florence Plourde, communication director of communications advisor to premier Francois Legault was hired by MEI.